styfle/packagephobia/README.md

 ## What is the purpose?

-Package Phobia reports the size of an npm package *before* you install it.
+Package Phobia reports the size of an npm package *before* you install it, and records the size over time.

 This is useful for inspecting potential `dependencies` or `devDependencies` without using up precious disk space or waiting minutes for `npm install`.
 Ain't nobody got time for dat.